seacode/gmacs/docs/smbkc/smbkc.md

 ## Changes in Assessment Results

 Changes in assessment results depend on model scenarios.
-Many model scenarios in this assessment have satisfactorily addressed the problems of biased residual patterns on ????.

 # B. Responses to SSC and CPT Comments